 Former definitions as adopted as Resolution 1 by the 10th ICA General Assembly in Barcelona, Spain, 1995:

 - A map is a symbolised image of geographical reality, representing selected features or characteristics, resulting from creative effort of its author’s execution of choices, and designed for use when spatial relationships are of primary relevance.

 - Cartography is the discipline dealing with the conception, production, dissemination and study of maps.

 - A cartographer is a person who engages in cartography.

-Updating the definition of cartography is one of the objectives of the Strategic Plan 2011–2019.
+Updating the definition of cartography is one of the objectives of the Working Group on the Cartographic Body of Knowledge.